hyperledger-solang/solang/docs/installing.rst

   llc --version

-You should see wasm32 listed under the target.
+You should see wasm32 listed under the targets.
 Lastly check that the static libraries are installed:

 .. code-block:: bash